Multidomain master data management gives personalization strategies a better start in life

 How does Multidomain MDM help hyper-personalization?

 There is no getting around it.
 Successful hyper-personalization relies on hard-to-get and hard-to-manage data.
-Multidomain MDM can help by providing data collection and management capabilities.
+Multidomain master data management can help by providing data collection and management capabilities.

-The types of data that might be considered to be managed within a multidomain MDM solution to support hyper-personalization include:
+The types of data that might be considered to be managed within a multidomain master data management solution to support hyper-personalization include:

 - Event-based – the acquisition of real-time information directly impacting the individual, such as local weather, location information, behavior, and device usage.